SoySauceLab/CollectionKit/README.md

 #### Note: CollectionKit is still being developed.
 Majority of the components are there, but API might change in the future.

+### Features

-* Declaritive API for constructing collection view content.
+* Declaritive API for building collection view content.
-* Automatic diff and update
+* Automatic UI update when data changes
-* Composable sections
-* Composable layout
+* Composable & hot swappable sections, layouts, & animations
-* Powerful animation API
-* Built in pure Swift with generics
+* Strong type checking done by Swift Generics
 * Reuse everything!

+We think that populating collection view content should be as simple as building custom UIViews.
+Sections should be reusable and composable into one another.
+They should define their own layout be easily animatable as well.
+CollectionKit is our attempt in solving these problem.
+UICollectionView has been around for 10 years.
+It is time that we come up with something better **using Swift**.

-Unlike traditional UICollectionView's `datasource`/`delegate` methods, CollectionKit uses a single **Provider** object that tells CollectionView exactly how to display a collection.
+Unlike traditional UICollectionView's `datasource`/`delegate` methods, CollectionKit uses a single **Provider** object that tells `CollectionView` exactly how to display & handle a collection.

-These Providers are composable, meaning that you can easily combine multiple Providers into a single Provider.
-Providers are also reusable, if you assign the Provider object to another CollectionView, it will display the same content.
-Providers also has its own layout information.
-Meaning that you can now have different sections each with its own layout.
+These Providers are easy to construct, and infinitely composable.
+Providers also have their own animation and layout objects.
+You can have sections that layouts and behave differently with in a single `CollectionView`.
-Whats more exciting is that Providers can be combined with any layout as well!
-As an extra bonus, Providers can include an animation object called **Presenter** that handles animations and presentation of your view.

 CollectionKit already provides many of the commonly used Providers out of the box.
-But you can still easily create reuseable Provider classes that generalizes on different types on data and reuse them through out your app.
-Building collection view has never been this simple and flexible!
+But you can still easily create reuseable Provider classes that generalizes on different types on data.
+Checkout the examples down below or

 ## Install